leogabac/suisave/docs/index.md

 ## Start here

 - Read [Installation](guide/installation.md) to install the CLI and docs extras.
+- If you want the default full-screen transfer UI for `suisave run`, install the `tui` extra described there.
 - Read [Concepts](guide/concepts.md) for the mental model behind local backups and remote sync.
 - Go to [Local Backup Overview](local/overview.md) if your target is a mounted external drive.
 - Go to [Remote Sync Overview](remote/overview.md) if your target is a remote SSH host.